Pravanjankuanr/Coffee-Sales-Analysis/README.md

 ## Objectives

 1. **Set up the libraries**: Install and import all the libraries.
-2. **Import Data**: Import data with various methods with the help of pandas.
+2. **Import Data**: Import data using various methods with the help of Pandas.
-3. **Data Cleaning**: Utilize CTAS to create new tables based on query results.
+3. **Data Cleaning**: Data Cleaning.
-4. **Data Transformation**: Develop complex queries to analyze and retrieve specific data.
+5. **Data Transformation**: Develop complex queries to analyze and retrieve specific data.
-5. **Chats and Reports**: Develop complex queries to analyze and retrieve specific data.
+6. **Chats and Reports**: Develop complex queries to analyze and retrieve specific data.
-6. **Additional**: Develop complex queries to analyze and retrieve specific data.
+7. **Additional**: Develop complex queries to analyze and retrieve specific data.

 ## Project Structure